wzunker/taktmate/README.md

 4. **Wait for Processing**: File is uploaded and parsed automatically
 5. **Start Chatting**: Ask questions about your data using natural language
 6. **Get Insights**: AI responds using only your CSV data with GPT-4.1
+7. **Conversation Memory**: All chats are automatically saved with persistent history
+8. **Manage Conversations**: Create new chats, rename, delete, or export conversation history
+9. **File Association**: Each conversation is linked to its specific CSV file for context
-7. **File Management**: View, download, or delete your uploaded files
+10. **File Management**: View, download, or delete your uploaded files

 ### Local Development
 For local testing and development: